Certificate A1: Key document for working in Europe

 Additional aspects of the A1 certificate

 Timely receipt of the A1 certificate is not just a formality, but a necessary condition for legal work abroad.
-It provides legal protection, preserves social guarantees, and allows for unimpeded professional activity in European countries.
+It provides legal protection, preserves social guarantees, and allows for unhindered professional activity in European countries.

 We will contact you shortly.